neondatabase/neon/docs/rfcs/039-compute-ps-protcol-v3.md

 - Detect page corruption (include CRC)
 - Support of vector operation (merge several requests into one)
-- Forward compatibility: support new clients with page server
+- Forward compatibility: support new clients with old page server

 ## Solution

 Include in response extra fields making it possible to verify that response corresponds to the particular request.
-Such extra fields may include:
+Such extra fields include:

 - tablespace OID
 - database OID